gresrun/jesque/README.md

 The project contains a client implementation as well as a worker implementation that supports listeners.

+*NOTE:* Jesque's delayed jobs implementation is not compatible with resque-scheduler

 ***

 ## How do I use it?